How to Build a White Label EMR Using OpenEMR

 - Limited out-of-the-box features: Some specialized workflows or integrations might not exist and must be built.
 For example, if you target a specific specialty, you may need to create custom forms or billing codes.

-Frontend Customization and API Integration
+OpenEMR Frontend Customization and API Architecture

 A white-label EMR often presents a new front end to users.
 You have two main approaches: